jackokring/KRTPluginA/README.md

 ---
 * Out `OUT`

-Exponetial amplitude modulation with a future projection estimate 2 samples into the future for phase critical all pass when used with modules that have a 1 sample delay.
+Exponential amplitude modulation with a future projection estimate 2 samples into the future for phase critical all pass when used with modules that have a 1 sample delay.
 The `CVdB` control is a **centred dB scaling** gainuverter.

 Also useful for pointing out transients in `IN` as the estimator is excited by the parts of the signal with aliasing potential.